dladd/pyFormex/sphinx/index.rst

    complete and useable.
 The :doc:`user-guide` and :doc:`examples` are still in an embryonal state but may already contain valuable information for some users.

-   A `PDF version`_ of the full documentation set is available for download from our FTP server.

 These documents are to become a full documentation set for the